The Best and Cheapest Home Insurance Companies in Illinois in 2026

 Home insurance usually covers damage from tornadoes.
 That includes wind, hail and water damage.

-According to the National Weather Service's Storm Prediction Center, Illinois recorded , That's the second-highest number of tornadoes in the country, after Texas.
+According to the National Weather Service's Storm Prediction Center, there were That's the second-highest number of tornadoes in the country, after Texas.

 Most home insurance policies automatically cover wind damage, but you should talk to your company to be sure.
 You might have a separate deductible for wind or hail damage, and it's a good idea to know how much you'll have to pay if you file a claim.